What is an Email Client? And Do I Really Need One?

 At Campaign Refinery, we’re 100 percent against spam.
 We don’t allow low-reputation senders to use our service and require domain authentication before sending any emails.
 Plus, our strict policy against cold email requires senders to obtain consent from all individuals on their lists.

 If you’ve decided that an email client can be a helpful tool, the next step is finding one that fits your needs.
 To help you get started, we’ve picked several robust options.
-And to make things easier, we’ve created a quick snapshot of each email client to help you compare them in a glance.

 * | Microsoft Outlook | Mozilla Thunderbird | Apple Mail | Spark Mail | Canary Mail |